 There are no obvious issues or artifacts when upscaling low-quality content like DVDs.

-720p, like content from a cable box, is upscaled well on the RU8000.
-There is no obvious over-softening or upscaling artifacts.
+720p, like content from a cable box, is upscaled well.
+There's no obvious over-softening or upscaling artifacts.

 The 'Movie' EOTF (shown above) follows the input stimulus well until it smoothly starts to roll off near the TV's peak brightness.
-In 'Game' mode, the EOTF doesn't follow the stimulus closely and thus HDR gaming is slightly dimmer as shown here.
+In 'Game' mode, the EOTF doesn't follow the stimulus closely, so HDR gaming is slightly dimmer as shown here.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

-The response time is excellent and an improvement over last year's NU8000.
-It is great for fast-moving content like sports and video games.
-There is some small overshoot in the 0-20% transition, which can cause some haloing in really dark scenes, but it shouldn't be very noticeable.
+The response time is excellent and an improvement over the NU8000.
+It's great for fast-moving content like sports and video games.
+There's some small overshoot in the 0-20% transition, which can cause some haloing in really dark scenes, but it shouldn't be very noticeable.
 Unfortunately, there are noticeable duplications due to the backlight flicker.

-Enabling Auto Motion Plus automatically sets the flicker to 120Hz and enabling LED Clear Motion further reduces the flicker frequency to 60Hz.
+The Auto Motion Plus setting sets the flicker to 120Hz, and by enabling the LED Clear Motion setting, the flicker reduces to 60Hz.

 The RU8000 can interpolate lower frame rate content up to 120fps.
 To enable motion interpolation, you must enable Auto Motion Plus and adjust the available sliders.